oscarpulido55/aef-data-orchestration/README.md

         terraform apply [ENVIRONMENT].plan
     ```

+### CICD

+Currently only GitHub Actions has been configured in the repository to render the templates and deploy the infrastructure.

+In order to enable this, Workload Identity Federation needs to be established.
+See the following blog for the required setup steps: https://cloud.google.com/blog/products/identity-security/enabling-keyless-authentication-from-github-actions.

 **NOTE**: It is highly recommended if deploying to setup a backend for the terraform state files to allow for teams to work and adjust the configurations as required.